Carl Jung > Biography

 C.G.
 Jung's life may be divided into a few basic stages:

-This period left its print on his work "Metamorphoses of the Libido and Its Symbols".
+This period left its print on his work Symbols of Transformation.
 Nevertheless, the first signs of Jung's separation from Freudian theories too emerge in this work.

-He also deals with synchronistic phenomena, I Ching - presenting Richard Wilhelm to European conscience.
+He also deals withsynchronicity, the I Ching - presenting Richard Wilhelm to European conscience - and the UFO phenomenon.